 dataFieldsto contain multiple values (or key-value pairs).
 These correspond to any of the other fields you are collecting in your Unbounce form beyond email.
 To tell Zapier to nest multiple key-value pairs under

 dataFieldsin Iterable, do what is shown in the screenshot above:

 For example, to pass both

-In Zapier, in the text fields on the left, enter:
+height, enter the following in the text fields on the left in Zapier: